Amanda's 1991 Chevy Blazer

 Here is the DRAC re-solder and complete.

-The tranny shifts a whole lot smoother now.
+The transmission shifts much smoother now.
 Speed is different so I know I am closer to being correct.

 I am sure there are many other changes that has occurred being correct again.